-The National STEM Collaborative (NSTEMC) is a consortium of higher education institutions and non-profit agencies committed to advocating for women and girls of color to persist and succeed in STEM both academically and professionally.
-Housed in the Center for Gender Equity in Science and Technology at Arizona State University, NSTEMC engages scholars, policy makers, industry professionals, and community activists in programs that amplifies meaningful dialogues and advances the movement to provide more opportunities and resources to underserved and underrepresented groups in STEM disciplines and industries, specifically girls and women of color.
+The National STEM Collaborative (NSTEMC) is a consortium of higher education institutions and non-profit agencies committed to advocating for individuals of color to persist and succeed in STEM both academically and professionally.
+Housed in the Center for Gender Equity in Science and Technology at Arizona State University, NSTEMC engages scholars, policy makers, industry professionals, and community activists in programs that amplifies meaningful dialogues and advances the movement to provide more opportunities and resources to underserved and underrepresented groups in STEM disciplines and industries.

 The STEM Program Management Office at the Johns Hopkins University Applied Physics Laboratory centers on helping more students realize their potential in STEM-related fields.
 Making sure more diverse, talented STEM professionals are prepared for APL and other Central Maryland organizations to hire is also at the top of our list.
 By developing problem solvers and critical thinkers who can make much-needed contributions in STEM, APL is making an investment in our country’s future workforce and ensuring that America’s next generation of STEM professionals is well prepared for the nation’s challenges ahead.